hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 batch: sparkletilt-pcb
 ---

-In this workshop, we will turn our schematic from Part 1 into an actual PCB layout.
+In this jam, we will turn our schematic from Part 1 into an actual PCB layout.

 <details>